fmadio/public/container/centos7/README.md

 **Execute FMADIO Host**

-Start the FMADIO Packet Capture Tx Path.
+First step is to start the FMADIO Packet Capture Tx Path.
 This has full flow control ensuring there are Zero Packet drops.
 On the host system find the capture file to send to the container and run

 ```
-sudo stream_cat -v <full capture name to replay> --ring /opt/fmadio/queue/lxc_ring0
+sudo stream_cat -v <full capture name to replay> --ring /opt/fmadio/queue/lxc_ring1
 ```

 Example output as follows